fourdigits/wagtail_textract/README.md

 [![Build Status](https://travis-ci.org/fourdigits/wagtail_textract.svg?branch=master)](https://travis-ci.org/fourdigits/wagtail_textract)
 [![Coverage Report](http://codecov.io/github/fourdigits/wagtail_textract/coverage.svg?branch=master)](http://codecov.io/github/fourdigits/wagtail_textract?branch=master)

+# ⚠️ Deprecation warning

+This package is unmaintained, and we have no plans to maintain it.

+We advise you to use it as an example, maybe copy the code into your own project, but don't install the package.

 # Text extraction for Wagtail document search

 This package is for replacing [Wagtail][1]'s Document class with one